 Eat what locals eat

-Why would you travel thousands of miles to simply eat at your favourite chain restaurant?
+Why would you travel thousands of miles to simply eat at your favorite chain restaurant?
 Of course, if you’re missing home it’s perfectly acceptable to eat something you’re familiar with.
 But whilst you’re searching for an authentic travel experience, consider eating where and what the locals eat.
-Not only will you get a real taste of your host country but eating like a local is often much cheaper than visiting restaurants and eateries aimed at travellers and tourists.
+Not only will you get a real taste of your host country but eating like a local is often much cheaper than visiting restaurants and eateries aimed at travelers and tourists.
 Give the local street food a try!

 Try a little lingo

 A true travel experience wouldn’t be authentic without learning a little lingo.
 You don’t need to study for a degree in the language, however learning a couple of phrases such as hello and thank you, or even enough to order a meal will certainly make your travel experience fun and feel a little more genuine.
 Don’t be nervous or embarrassed, the locals will probably appreciate you making the effort!

 Traveling like a local is the best way to get to grips with a new country, to see how local people live, where they work and what a day in the life is really like.
 From buses to trams or using the underground, for an authentic experience, avoid spending a fortune on taxis.
 Better still, walk!
 If traveling via local transport is something you want to experience, then consider conducting a little research first to make sure you can stay safe and navigate your way around competently.

 Much like learning the local language, simply reaching out to people and communicating will certainly boost the authenticity of your trip.
 Don’t be afraid to strike up conversations with local people, the receptionist at the hotel for example, the guide on your walking tour or a shop keeper.
 They’ll have a plethora of information on the best places to eat or visit and you may just make a new friend!